MiguelCamarenaAlfaro/Configure-AD/README.md

 <img src="https://i.imgur.com/t8FMEL2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In this step shown, I have created a Directory Services Restore Mode (DSRM) password.
+Once those steps have been completed, I continued through the remainder of the steps and ensured that that domain name stayed as "thebestdomain".
+Once completed, the virtual machine needed to restart to complete the installation of the system.
+As such I relaunched the virtual machine from Microsoft Azure.
 </p>
 <br />